Transfer of equity conveyancing

 If there is an existing mortgage, or if you are remortgaging the property at the same time, the process can take longer - depending on how responsive the lender is.

 Leasehold transfers can take longer if, for instance, the freeholder (landlord) is unresponsive.
 If you intend to transfer equity on a leasehold property, we recommend that you notify the freeholder as early in the process as possible.
 Otherwise, your solicitor will prioritise notifying your freeholder at the start of the process.

 How much does transfer of equity conveyancing cost?

-There is considerably less work involved in transfer equity conveyancing than there is with a sale or purchase.
-Additionally there are fewer disbursements, e.g. full property searches are not required.
+There is usually less legal work involved when transferring equity in a property than there is with a property sale or purchase.
+There are fewer third-party costs (disbursements).
+Property searches, for example, are not needed when transferring equity.

 |Fee/Disbursement||Typical solicitor cost|